MicrosoftDocs/microsoft-365-docs/copilot/pin-copilot.md

 As an admin, you can encourage your organization to use Microsoft Copilot by pinning Copilot to the navigation of Teams, Outlook, and the Microsoft 365 App, including [microsoft365.com](https://www.office.com/), Microsoft 365 desktop app, and the Microsoft 365 mobile app.

-Admin pinning allows you to set Microsoft Copilot to appear on the navigation bar for users with Microsoft Copilot access.
-This setting is only applicable for users who are signed in with a Microsoft Entra ID.
+Admin pinning allows you to set Microsoft Copilot to appear on the navigation bar for users that sign in with a Microsoft Entra account.

 ## Before you begin

 :::image type="content" source="media/pin-copilot-settings.png" alt-text="Screenshot showing the Pin Copilot setting on the Copilot settings page in the Microsoft 365 admin center." lightbox="media/pin-copilot-settings.png":::

-Before you can pin Copilot, you must be authenticated with Microsoft Entra ID.
+Before you can pin Copilot, you must be authenticated with a Microsoft Entra account.

 Global administrators can access this setting in the Microsoft 365 admin center by navigating to **Copilot** > **Settings**.

 > [!NOTE]
-> Admin pinning is only applicable to users who are authenticated with Microsoft Entra ID.
+> Admin pinning is only applicable to users who are authenticated with a Microsoft Entra account.

 ## Pinning options

 1. **Default setting**: By default, Microsoft Copilot is not pinned.
 Users receive a prompt asking if they want to pin Microsoft Copilot.
-1. **Automatic pinning (recommended by Microsoft)**: Microsoft Copilot is automatically pinned for all users.
+1. **Pin Microsoft Copilot (recommended by Microsoft)**: Microsoft Copilot is automatically pinned for all users.
 Users will not be prompted.
-1. **No automatic prompts to pin**: Microsoft Copilot is not automatically pinned, and users will not receive automatic prompts to pin.
+1. **Do not pin Microsoft Copilot**: Microsoft Copilot is not automatically pinned, and users will not receive automatic prompts to pin.

 :::image type="content" source="media/pin-copilot-toggle.png" alt-text="Screenshot showing the options to Pin Copilot to the navigation bar.":::